 How to write a comprehensive market analysis

 Depending on who you ask, a market analysis might include a varying number of components.
-In general, however, five core components are common across all good market analyses.
+In general, however, five core components are standard across all good market analyses.

 - Industry overview